Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Summary and outlook

 \centerline{\it Technical developments}

 The algorithm for the implementation of anomalous magnetic and electric dipole moments for the s-channel photon exchange in $e^+e^- \to \tau^+\tau^- $ process was enriched with contribution of $Z$-boson exchange.
 With the help of the extension to include $Z$-boson contributions, the impact on dipole moment observable ambiguities at Belle II energies can be studied.
-The algorithm can be used also for higher energies in its present form, up to about $ZZ$-boson pair production threshold.
-Above that scale, contributions from $WW$ and $ZZ$-boson pair production become double resonant and box diagram contribution became sizable.
-Their impact on spin effects can not be neglected.
-The observable, acoplanarity of decay products of $\tau$ lepton pairs, survive upgrade to high energies after minor modifications, provided the effects of photon radiation can be ignored.
+The algorithm can be used also for higher energies in its present form up to {and above} $ZZ$-boson pair production threshold. { { At these energies, contributions from $WW$- and $ZZ$-boson pair production become double resonant and box diagram contributions become sizable.
+Their impact on spin effects cannot be neglected.}

+The observable, acoplanarity of decay products of $\tau$ lepton pairs, survive upgrade to high energies after minor modifications, provided the effects of photon radiation can be ignored{, as in the case of $\sqrt{s} \simeq M_Z^2$}.
 We have checked the results for a new observable, and also with the help of analytic calculations.
 We can conclude that tools for further studies of more experimental details is prepared.
 It is again an add-up to {\tt KKMC} and may be useful not only for the FCC oriented studies, but also for the evaluation of potential biases in the Belle II precision measurements as well.

 We have prepared and installed in {\tt TauSpinner} preliminary version of the code necessary for including $\gamma \gamma \to \tau^- \tau^+$ parton level process in event reweighting.
 It can be added with or without including anomalous dipole moments.
 We have also enriched implementation of event weight for $q \bar q \to \tau^-\tau^+ $ process with the possibility to study impact of anomalous dipole moments on transverse spin correlations.